ikpil/DotRecast/README.md

 # DotRecast
-DotRecast is a port of recast4j(https://github.com/ppiastucki/recast4j) to C# and has been built to target netstandard2.1 to work with both Unity and pure C#.
+DotRecast is a port of recast4j(https://github.com/ppiastucki/recast4j) to C# and has been built to target netstandard2.1 to work with both Unity3D and pure C#.

-If you're using Unity 3D, the following projects have been modified to build with netstandard2.1:
+If you're using Unity3D, the following projects have been modified to build with netstandard2.1:

 - DotRecast.Core
 - DotRecast.Recast